Part I due by 11:59 p.m. on Tuesday, February 4, 2025

 .

-instead of producing a count, your query should produce the ids
+producing a count, your query should produce the ids of the

-of the actors.
-Hint: Take advantage of the set difference
+movies.
+Hint: Take advantage of the set difference operator

 ).